 In addition to being one of the few lawyers in New Jersey who has been certified by the Supreme Court of New Jersey as a criminal trial attorney, Ms. Cohen is a former Camden County assistant prosecutor.
 She knows that communication with the prosecutor’s office helps ward off frivolous complaints by defendants who attempt to turn domestic violence charges back on their accuser.

 When Camden County criminal lawyer Jill R. Cohen represents you, you can count on a knowledgeable, zealous defense.
-She has been fighting for her clients’ rights and freedom for more than 30 years.
+She has been fighting for her clients’ rights and freedom in South Jersey for more than 30 years.

-If you are facing domestic violence or abuse charges, or if you have been served with a domestic violence restraining order, do not delay in contacting Ms. Cohen.
+If you are facing domestic violence or abuse charges in NJ, or if you have been served with a domestic violence restraining order, do not delay in contacting Ms. Cohen.
 She will answer your questions, explain your options and advise you about the best way to proceed in defending you against your domestic violence charges.